Castellano Italiano

 Ofra Haza, born Batsheva Ofra Haza (Tel Aviv, Israel, 19/11/1957 – Tel HaShomer, Israel, 23/2/2000)

 Singer, songwriter, artist, the first Israeli singer who achieved success worldwide.
-She was of Teymanim Jewish origin and sung in Hebrew, Aramaic, Yemenite Arabic, besides English and other Western languages.
+She was of Teymanim Jewish origin and sang in Hebrew, Aramaic, Yemenite Arabic, besides English and other Western languages.

 Susanna Lee Hoffs (Los Angeles, California, 17/1/1959)